More than 90 million ballots cast as of Saturday, as hopes and tensions magnify ahead of Election Day

 And voters under 30 have exceeded their 2016 early-voting rates in the majority of battleground states, amid signs that they may be on track to massively turn out as they did in the 2018 midterms, when they more than doubled their rate of voting compared with the prior midterm election.

 In Graham, N.C., a racially diverse crowd of about 400 people was making its way from a Black church to an early-voting site when the group stopped at the Confederate monument where anti-racism activists have clashed for months with white nationalists.
+The crowd had planned to observe a few minutes of silence for George Floyd, a Black man who died in police custody in Minneapolis.

-It was not immediately apparent from the outer edges what led law-enforcement officers to start arresting marchers.
+It was not immediately clear what led law-enforcement officers to start arresting marchers.
 Graham police said the department would not release the total number of arrests until Saturday night and would not discuss the charges individuals face until Monday.
 The Alamance County Sheriff’s Office did not respond to an interview request.

 Kyesha Willis, who was at the march with her mother and her 3-year-old, said they were struck by a tear-gas-like irritant that led all three to start coughing and caused her to vomit.